Sam-ops09/Sustainable-Mobility-Tracker-Car-Metrics-Calculator/documentation.md

    - Libraries such as `csv`, `numpy` (as `np`), `Flask`, `request`, `render_template`, and `pickle` are imported.

 2. **Loading Trained Models**:
-   - Pre-trained machine learning models (linear regression, ridge regression, lasso regression, and elastic net regression) are loaded using `pickle` into a dictionary called `models`.
+   - Pre-trained machine learning models (linear regression, ridge regression, lasso regression, elastic net regression, neural network, XGBoost, random forest) are loaded using `pickle` into a dictionary called `models`.

 3. **Loading Fuel Consumption Data**:
    - The `load_fuel_consumption_data()` function reads fuel consumption data from 'FuelConsumption.csv', organizing it by car make and model in the `fuel_consumption_data` dictionary.
 Unique car makes are stored in the `makes` set.